Skip to main content

 Irish Prime Minister Simon Harris said Netanyahu would be arrested if he set foot in the country.

-Biden and French President Emmanuel Macron on Friday discussed efforts towards a ceasefire in Lebanon, the White House said.
+Biden and French President Emmanuel Macron on Friday discussed efforts to reach a ceasefire in Lebanon, the White House said.

 - Warrant for Hamas chief -